 Ask your Mac friends if they have run into any trouble with ransomware or malware.
 I would wager most of them will say no. Except perhaps, the truly reckless users.

-It seems to be that OS security is the responsibility of the OS vendor, and anti virus programs are often clunky and annoying.
+It seems to me that OS security is the responsibility of the OS vendor, and anti virus programs that claim to make improvements are always clunky and annoying.

 When Malware causes a disaster

 It is understandable that many organisations are happy to allocate a budget to “anti-virus” software if they feel that it does anything at all to reduce the risk of ransomware taking them out.